This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

 Kidney stones form in the urinary system when the water and waste in your urine are out of balance.
 When this happens, certain types of waste crystals separate from the urine.
 The crystals build up and form kidney stones.
-You may have 1 or more kidney stones.
+You may have more than one kidney stone.

 WHILE YOU ARE HERE: